LINWEN607/congregate/docker/release/README.md

-In an effort to provide a more [modular setup for using congregate](https://gitlab.com/groups/gitlab-org/professional-services-automation/tools/-/epics/115), there will be some docker-compose files in this folder you can use that will break up different components into distinct services.
+In an effort to provide a more [modular setup for using congregate](https://gitlab.com/groups/gitlab-org/professional-services-automation/tools/-/epics/115), there will be some docker-compose files in this folder that you can use to break up different components into distinct services.

 ### Congregate and mongo as separate services